nnoor20/ChatCafe/README.md

 - Caiden Kopcik

-We are grateful for their contributions in creating this application for the benefit of the student community.

-Enjoy using the Application Name and have a great experience!
+Enjoy using the MSU Denver ChatCafe and have a great experience!